Faculty of Law Awards:

 Process

-The Dean’s Award for Teaching Excellence for Sessional Instructors (Practicing Professionals)
+• The Dean’s Award for Teaching Excellence for Sessional Instructors (Practising Professionals)

 Past Dean's Award Recipients